 Below are some parenting training programs that ATN members have reported worked well for their families.
 As ATN has developed our Essential Conversations for Therapeutic Parents, we have drawn from many of these.
 Some were designed specifically for traumatized children and/or those with attachment disorders, others were designed for all children, but have regulating and nurturing components that work well for many of our families.
 Some strategies may work well for your family; others may not.
 And some strategies work better at different stages in the child’s development and healing.

-And, of course…workshops and webinars through ATN’s Creating Trauma-Sensitive Schools and ATN’s Therapeutic Parenting Journal!
+And, of course…workshops and webinars through ATN’s Store and ATN’s Connections Journal!

 Important Tips for Therapeutic Parents: